Assyrian captivity: Biblical account

 And he gathered all Judah and Benjamin, and them that sojourned with them out of Ephraim and Manasseh, and out of Simeon; for they fell to him out of Israel in abundance, when they saw that the his God was with him.

 So they gathered themselves together at Jerusalem in the third month, in the fifteenth year of the reign of Asa.

 Many Israelite civilians were killed during the invasion, with infants being dashed and pregnant women being ripped open.
 Similar acts were perpetrated in later Assyrian conquests, such as their conquest of Elam.

-According to 2nd Chronicles, Chapter 30, there is evidence that at least some people of the Northern Kingdom of Israel were not exiled.
-These were invited by king Hezekiah to keep the Passover in a feast at Jerusalem with the Judean population.
+According to 2 Chronicles 30, there is evidence that at least some people in the Northern Kingdom of Israel were not exiled.
+These were invited by King Hezekiah to keep the Passover in a feast at Jerusalem with the Judean population.
 (The holiday was set one month forward from its original date.)
-Hezekiah sent his posts to spread the word among the remnant of the Northern kingdom; the posts were mocked during their visit to the country of Ephraim, Manasseh and Zebulun.
-However, some people of Asher and Manasseh and of Zebulun humbled themselves and came to Jerusalem.
+Hezekiah sent runners or "posts" with letters to spread the word among the remnant of the Northern kingdom; the runners were mocked during their visit to the country of Ephraim, Manasseh, and Zebulun.
+However, some people from Asher, Manasseh, and Zebulun humbled themselves and came to Jerusalem.
 In a later part of the chapter, even people from the Tribe of Issachar and the strangers that "came out from the land of Israel" were said to take part in the passover event.
-Biblical scholars such as Umberto Cassuto and Elia Samuele Artom claimed that Hezekiah might have annexed these territories, in which inhabitants of the Kingdom of Israel remained, into his own kingdom.
+Biblical scholars such as Umberto Cassuto and Elia Samuele Artom claim that Hezekiah might have annexed these territories, which were inhabited by the Kingdom of Israel, into his own kingdom.